Newey saga pivots with MAJOR Ferrari ‘loss’

 If confirmed, this will be a significant loss to Fred Vasseur’s technical department, who has been on a rampant recruitment drive since taking the reins at Ferrari.

-However, according to the report, if Cardile leaves for Aston Martin, Serra will take over his responsibilities, meaning Newey would surely not become the team’s technical director.
+However, according to the report if Cardile leaves for Aston Martin, Serra will take over his responsibilities, meaning Newey will not become the team’s technical director.

-Motorsport.com previously reported that Vasseur’s attempts to attract the likes of Serra and Newey could alienate Enrico Cardile - a fear that may have materialised.
+Motorsport.com reported that Vasseur’s attempts to attract external staff such as Serra and Newey could alienate Enrico Cardile, a fear that may have materialised.

 Related